 "And if it be meet for me to go also, they shall go with me."

 Here again he exhorts them to liberality.
-As thus: "if it be so much," says he, "as to require my presence also, neither will I decline this."
-But he did not in the first instance promise this, nor say, "When I have come I will carry it."
+As thus: "if it be so much," saith he, "as to require my presence also, neither will I decline this."
+But he did not in the first instance promise this, nor say, "When I am come I will carry it."
 For he would not have made so much of it, if he had so set it down from the first.
 Afterwards however he adds it well and seasonably.
 Here then you have the reason why he did not immediately promise, nor yet altogether hold his peace concerning it: but having said, "I will send," then at length he adds himself also.
 And here too again he leaves it to their own decision; in saying, "If it be meet for me to go also:" whereas this rested with them, namely, to make their collection large; so large even, as to affect his plans and cause him in person to make the journey.

 [AD 407] John Chrysostom on 1 Corinthians 16:6

 "But with you it may be that I shall abide, or even winter."
 For I do not at all wish to take you merely in my way, but to continue among you and spend some time.
 For when he wrote this letter, he was in Ephesus, and it was winter; as you may know by his saying, "Until Pentecost I will tarry at Ephesus; but after this I shall go away to Macedonia, and after having gone through it, I will be with you in the summer; and perhaps I shall even spend the winter with you."
 And why did he say, "perhaps;" and did not positively affirm it?
 Because Paul did not foreknow all things; for good purposes.
-Wherefore neither does he absolutely affirm, in order that if it came not to pass, he might have something to resort to; first, his previous mention of it having been indefinite; and next, the power of the Spirit leading him wheresoever It willed, not where he himself desired.
+Wherefore neither doth he absolutely affirm, in order that if it came not to pass, he might have something to resort to; first, his previous mention of it having been indefinite; and next, the power of the Spirit leading him wheresoever It willed, not where he himself desired.
 And this also he expresses in the second Epistle, when excusing himself on account of his delay, and saying, "Or the things which I purpose, do I purpose according to the flesh, that with me there should be the yea yea and the nay nay?"
-[2 Corinthians 1:17]

 "That ye may set me forward on my journey wheresoever I go."
 This also is a mark of love, and great strength of affection.